lcs-dev1/userscripts/video-speed-controller/README.md

 # Video Speed Controller

-A Tampermonkey userscript that adds speed control functionality to all videos on any website.
+A userscript that adds speed control functionality to all videos on any website.

 ## Description